-Bushman Equipment, Inc. manufactures a complete line of steel coil grabs and coil lifting equipment engineered to meet a variety of dimensional, capacity and special application needs.
+Bushman Equipment, Inc. manufactures a complete line of steel coil grabbers and coil lifting equipment engineered to meet a variety of dimensional, capacity and special application needs.
 Quality-built throughout, these crane lifting attachments will provide years of continuous, safe, efficient coil handling.

 Bushman makes steel coil grabbers and lifters to handle the narrowest slit coils up to the largest mill coils.

 Bushman’s narrow coil lifter can maneuver between 1″ wide coils with only a 1 ½” gap between them.
 The hooks are adjustable in two inch increments to permit handling coils of varying thickness.
 To remove a coil, the hooks are lowered with the feet parallel to the coils.
 Once the feet are in the ID of the coil, they are turned 90 degrees so they can lift the coil without damaging it or neighboring coils.

 For light to moderate duty cycle operations or where motorized devices can’t be used, the Bushman Model 427 Adjustable Coil Lifter is a good choice.
 High strength steel load hooks are easily adjusted for coil width, making the lifter very effective for use in narrow aisles.

 These manually operated telescoping leg coil lifters are well suited for low-duty cycle service.